MFFTD/Defence-level-checker/README.md

 Defence-level-checker is used alongside with RuneLite plugin "Clan List Exporter", which exports player names of a friends chat/clan chat -channel into a csv file.

+The program is designed to process the most recent CSV file stored in the `csv_files` folder.
+If multiple CSV files are present in the folder, the program will automatically select the file with the latest modification date as the input for processing.

+To ensure accurate results, make sure to export the latest friends chat/clan chat data from RuneLite and save it in the `csv_files` folder before running the program.
+Older CSV files can be retained in the folder without affecting the program's functionality.

 ## Requirements
 - Python 3.6 or higher